raspberrypilearning/rpg/en/step_6.md

 Use what you’ve learnt to create your own game.
 Here are some ideas:

 --- task ---
+Add another room to your game.
+For example, you could create a living room to the south of the dining room.
+Remember to add a door to/from one of the other rooms!
+--- /task ---

+--- task ---
-Add your own rooms and items to collect.
+Add your own items to collect.
 --- /task ---

 --- task ---